One Times Square: 2010s to present

 Jamestown started renovating 1 Times Square in May 2022 at a cost of $500 million.
 To finance the project, Jamestown received a $425 million mortgage from JPMorgan Chase, a building loan of $88.7 million, and a project loan of $39.8 million.
 S9 Architecture designed the renovation with DeSimone as structural engineers, while AECOM and Tishman Construction were the general contractors.
 The advertising boards on the northern facade remained in place, but the advertisements on the other three facades were removed.
 The 1960s marble facade would be removed and replaced with a glass curtain wall.
 The structure would contain only one story of office space after it reopened.
 The museum would occupy six stories, while technology companies would be able to lease 12 stories for interactive attractions.
 The building's observation deck would be open year-round, and the Times Square Ball would drop several times a day throughout the year.
 Jamestown would also install a new elevator to the building's observation deck.
 The building would continue to display ads on its northern facade, and it would host New Year's Eve celebrations during the renovation.
-The current ball will be moved to the new museum and replaced by a new design in December 2025.
+The current ball was moved to the new museum and replaced by a new design in December 2025.

 The Durst Organization, which owned the neighboring 4 Times Square, sued the city's DOB in July 2022, claiming that the scaffolding around One Times Square would attract crime while worsening congestion on the sidewalk.
-The renovated tower topped out on December 7, 2023, and by August 2025, it was expected to open later that year.
+The renovated tower topped out on December 7, 2023, and by August 2025, it was expected to open later on December 31, 2025.
+New York YIMBY reported that the renovation project was finished by January 2026.